TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-04-06-how-to-find-dead-symfony-routes.md

     Almost half a year ago, I spotted a post called [Route Usage Package for Laravel](https://laravel-news.com/route-usage-package-for-laravel).
 It's nice to have to see what routes are used and how often.

     But when dealing with legacy code, knowing **dead routes will save you dozens of hours in refactoring**.
-tweet: "New Post on #php 🐘 blog: How to Find Dead #Symfony Routes"
 tweet_image: "/assets/images/posts/2019/spaceflow_10_points/13.png"

 deprecated_since: "November 2020"